 |Body as a Whole

 The following is a comprehensive list of adverse experiences reported with Bisoprolol fumarate in worldwide studies, or in postmarketing experience (in italics):

-Central Nervous System: Dizziness, unsteadiness, vertigo, syncope, headache, paresthesia, hypoaesthesia, hyperesthesia, somnolence, sleep disturbances, anxiety/restlessness, decreased concentration/memory.
+Dizziness, unsteadiness, vertigo, syncope, headache, paresthesia, hypoesthesia, hyperesthesia, somnolence, sleep disturbances, anxiety/restlessness, decreased concentration/memory.

-In addition, a variety of adverse effects have been reported with other beta-adrenergic blocking agents and should be considered potential adverse effects of Bisoprolol.
+In addition, a variety of adverse effects have been reported with other beta-adrenergic blocking agents and should be considered potential adverse effects of Bisoprolol FUMARATE :

-Miscellaneous: The oculomucocutaneous syndrome associated with the beta-blocker practolol has not been reported with Bisoprolol fumarate during investigational use or extensive foreign marketing experience.
+The oculomucocutaneous syndrome associated with the beta-blocker practolol has not been reported with Bisoprolol FUMARATE during investigational use or extensive foreign marketing experience.